htnminh/python-contents/Python Call reference/Python Call reference.md

 For quick reference, each description only has one sentence, see the documentations provided for more details.

-Some sections does not fully explain all the parameters provided.
+Some sections do not fully explain all the parameters provided.

 ***Written by Hoang Tran Nhat Minh,***